 By visiting a personal doctor

 - Alternatively, beneficiaries who are already enrolled in the Beneficiary Registry can visit the personal doctor on whose list they wish to be registered.
-During the visit the personal doctor will search for the beneficiary in the online Beneficiary Registry and after identifying him/her he will register him/her in the list.
+During their visit, the personal doctor can search for the beneficiary in the online Beneficiary Registry.
+After identifying them the personal doctor will register them in the list.

-- In addition, the personal doctor will fill in/confirm the beneficiary’s information and they will both sign the Form of Mutual Acceptance that the personal doctor will send to the HIO within a reasonable time period.
+- In addition, the personal doctor will fill in/confirm the beneficiary’s information and they will both sign the Form of Mutual Acceptance.
+Then the personal doctor will send to the HIO within a reasonable time period.

 3. Right to change your personal doctor